edrpls/chrome-extensions-what-why-how/post.md

 A browser extension is a plug-in that allows the user to customize the browing experience.

 In the case of Chrome, these plug-ins are delivered as bundle in the form of a zip file with a `.crx` extension.
-They may contain HTML, CSS, and/or JS files, as well ass static assets like images, fonts, or other media.
+They may contain HTML, CSS, and/or JS files, as well as static assets like images, fonts, or other media.

 They must be explicitly installed and approved by the user.